-Edgar Allan PoeEdgar Allan Poe (; Edgar Poe; January 19, 1809 – October 7, 1849) was an American writer, poet, editor, and literary critic.
-Poe is best known for his poetry and short stories, particularly his tales of mystery and the macabre.
+Edgar Allan PoeEdgar Allan Poe (; Edgar Poe; January 19, 1809 – October 7, 1849) was an American writer, poet, editor, and literary critic who is best known for his poetry and short stories, particularly his tales of mystery and the macabre.
 He is widely regarded as a central figure of Romanticism in the United States, and of American literature.
-Poe was one of the country's earliest practitioners of the short story, and considered to be the inventor of the detective fiction genre, as well as a significant contributor to the emerging genre of science fiction.
-Poe is the first well-known American writer to earn a living through writing alone, resulting in a financially difficult life and career.
+He was one of the country's earliest practitioners of the short story, and is considered the inventor of the detective fiction genre, as well as a significant contributor to the emerging genre of science fiction.
+He is the first well-known American writer to earn a living through writing alone, resulting in a financially difficult life and career.

 Poe and his works influenced literature around the world, as well as specialized fields such as cosmology and cryptography.
 He and his work appear throughout popular culture in literature, music, films, and television.
 A number of his homes are dedicated museums.
-The Mystery Writers of America present an annual award known as the Edgar Award for distinguished work in the mystery genre.
+The Mystery Writers of America present an annual Edgar Award for distinguished work in the mystery genre.
 Provided by Wikipedia

 Showing 1 - 2 of 2 for search: 'Poe, Edgar Allan, 1809-1849', query time: 0.10s